samuel032khoury/OOD_Group/HW04/README.md

     - size

       \# This will inform users the size of the library.
   - Commands above can be typed in line by line, with comment line starts with `#` be ignored.
 User can also give multiple command on the same line, using splitter `&` to separate.
-In this case, the command will be executed linearly, and if one fails, the error message will be thrown immediately and no longer processe the remaining commands, asking users to correct the syntax and try again.
+In this case, the command will be executed linearly, and if one fails, the error message will be thrown immediately and no longer process the remaining commands, asking users to correct the syntax and try again.
   - Notes: multiple spaces between arguments are allowed and will be ignored, number of arguments need to be exact, both extra/insufficient input will cause a complaint from the program.

 - †Quit Command